 The Council's Audit Committee consists of six Members of the Council plus an Independent Member.
-The Committee met four times in the financial year 2019/20.
+The Committee met four times in the financial year 2020/21.

 As part of the year end procedures, the Audit Committee has undertaken a review of its effectiveness.
+It is the Committee's view that for 2020/21, it has discharged its responsibilities in full.

-In addition, the Audit Committee reports to Full Council, outlining its activities throughout the year and how it has discharged its responsibilities as set out in the Audit Committee Terms of Reference.
+In addition, the Audit Committee reported to Full Council in June 2021, outlining its activities throughout the year and how it has discharged its responsibilities as set out in the Audit Committee Terms of Reference.